Tannaka-Krein reconstruction and ergodic actions of easy quantum groups: Induction

 \section{Induction}

 Many constructions of Section \ref{sec:examples} can be interpreted in terms of induction of the corresponding actions.
-That induction procedure is well-known in the classical case and has been studied in detail in the (locally) compact quantum group setting, for instance in \cite{vaes2005new} or more recently in \cite{kitamura2021induced}.
+That induction procedure is well-known in the classical case and has been studied in detail in the (locally) compact quantum group setting, for instance in \cite{vaes2005new} or more recently in \cite{kitamura2022induced}.
 However, in these works the setting of compact quantum groups is recovered as a special case while it is possible to give much simpler proofs.
 Therefore, even though some of the results are well-known to experts, we decided to include them for completeness.
+As before, we will always consider the \emph{universal} versions of the quantum groups and the corresponding actions.